What Does A Property Manager Do?

 Now let’s look at a few of the drawbacks of hiring a property manager or management company.

-• High property management costs: Working with a property manager isn’t free – as we noted above, you’re likely to be charged multiple fees in exchange for the service of a property manager.
+• High property management costs: You’re likely to be charged multiple fees in exchange for the service of a property manager.
 These costs vary, but tend to be a decent portion of what you make overall in monthly rent.
 Research property managers before working with one to confirm it works with your budget.

 • Less control in the tenant screening process: Property managers often take over the task of screening potential tenants to live in your properties.
 While they still have screening standards, property managers might be less strict than you would be screening tenants yourself, which some real estate owners may not like.